inky03/pvz/README.md

 ## how to work

-this project doesnt condone piracy!<br>
+this project doesnt condone piracy!

-this repository does NOT contain the game assets, but are required for it to function ; as such you will need the files from your copy of the original game.
+this repository does **not** contain the game assets, but are required for it to function ; as such you will need the files from your copy of the original game.

 - extract main.pak from your Plants vs. Zombies copy
 - make a main folder in resources/ and dump the content folders (reanim, compiled, etc) inside